aodhanlutetiae/aodhanlutetiae.github.io/_posts/2021-02-02-telraam_more.md

   - bicycles
 ---

 The [We Count Project](https://www.we-count.net/about) started in Belgium in 2019 and a year ago it expanded [to several other European countries](https://www.bbc.co.uk/news/world-europe-51123760).
-My sensor in Cardiff now has two months of data gathered by looking out of my house onto a quiet residential street while there's daylight.
+My sensor in Cardiff now has two months of data gathered by looking out of my house onto a quiet residential street while there's daylight, in one-hour slices.

 **Constant bikes**